iva-grozeva/internship-php-2018/README.md

 // Try the picked pass code
 $similarity = attempt($possibleCode);

-// Adjust the cracking algorithm according to the $similarity index and attemp again
+// Adjust the cracking algorithm according to the $similarity index and attempt again
 // ...
 // ...